What Does Health Insurance Cover?

 Health Insurance Coverage in India: Key Benefits and Inclusions

-Health insurance is a financial product that covers an individual’s medical costs, acting as a bond between the policyholder and an insurance firm.
+Health insurance is a financial product that covers an individual’s medical costs, acting as a contract between the policyholder and an insurance firm.
 It provides a person with financial protection against healthcare expenses due to sickness, injury, or accident in return for a fixed payment of premium contributions.

 Such policies are crucial for every individual, particularly patients in chronic care, families with dependents, and any other person wanting protection against unforeseen health costs.
+Understanding ‘what does health insurance cover’ is the first step in selecting a policy that provides comprehensive financial security for your medical needs.

+The scope of health insurance covers has broadened significantly, offering protection against various medical exigencies beyond just inpatient care.
 Keep reading to know what health insurance coverage in India includes and how it can help cover your medical requirements.

 Top 8 Coverages Under a Health Insurance Policy